MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/provisioning/entitlements.md

 ---
-title: "Working with Entitlements in Xamarin.iOS"
+title: "Working with entitlements in Xamarin.iOS"
 description: "Entitlements are special app capabilities and security permissions granted to applications that are correctly configured to use them." ms.prod: xamarin ms.assetid: 8A3961A2-02AB-4228-A41D-06CB4108D9D0 ms.technology: xamarin-ios
 author: bradumbaugh
 ms.author: brumbaug
-ms.date: 03/15/2017
+ms.date: 08/13/2018
 ---

-# Working with Entitlements in Xamarin.iOS
+# Working with entitlements in Xamarin.iOS

 _Entitlements are special app capabilities and security permissions granted to applications that are correctly configured to use them._

 In iOS, apps run in a _sandbox_, which provides a set of rules that limit access between the application and certain system resources or user data. _Entitlements_ are used to request that the system expand the sandbox to give your app additional capabilities.

 To extend the capabilities of your app, an entitlement must be provided in your app’s Entitlements.plist file.
-Only certain capabilities can be extended and these are listed in the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide and described [below](#keyreference).
+Only certain capabilities can be extended and these are listed in the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide and described [below](#entitlement-key-reference).
 Entitlements are passed to the system as a Key/Value pair, and generally only one is required per capability.
-The specific Keys and Values are described in the [Entitlement Key Reference](#keyreference) section later in this guide.
+The specific Keys and Values are described in the [Entitlement key reference](#entitlement-key-reference) section later in this guide.
 Visual Studio for Mac and Visual Studio provide a clear interface for adding entitlements in a Xamarin.iOS app through the Entitlements.plist editor.
 This guide introduces the Entitlements.plist editor and how to use it.
 It also provides a reference of all the entitlements that can be added to an iOS project for each capability.

-## Entitlements and Provisioning
+## Entitlements and provisioning

 The Entitlements.plist file is used to specify entitlements and is used to sign the application bundle.